Kitware/tonic-site-generator/docs/api/TonicSiteGenerator.md

     }
 }
 ```
-The configuration file can be explained as follow where each path should be
+The configuration file can be explained as follows where each path should be
 provided as relative to the configuration file.

-- **output** : Directory that will be used to generate the static Web Site.
+- **output** : Directory that will be used to generate the static website.

 - **src** : Directory that contains the source code that you want to expose
           inside the Documentation/source section.

-- **api** : Directory that contains Markdown file which describe your code API.
+- **api** : Directory that contains Markdown files which describe your code's API.
-            This will be process by mdoc where more information can be found
+            This will be processed by mdoc, more information on mdoc can be found
             [here](https://www.npmjs.com/package/mdoc).

-- **doc** : Directory that contains your site home page and all the guides section.
+- **doc** : Directory that contains your site's home page and all the guides' sections.
-            This is going to be process by Jekyll down the road but beneath that
+            This is going to be processed by Jekyll down the road but beneath that
             directory we expect to see:

-            - index.html : Which will be the content of your home page.
+            - index.html : The content of your home page.
-            - docs.yml   : Which will describe the section and groups of your guides.
+            - docs.yml   : Describes the sections and groups of your guides.
-            - **/*.md    : Set of pages that will compose your guide section.
+            - **/*.md    : Set of pages that will compose your guides section.

 - **news** : Directory that contains Jekyll posts which will be exposed as your
-             Web site news.
+             website news.
 Jekyll expect to find within that directory a set of
-             file with the following pattern: "2015-04-10-your-title-goes-here.md"
+             file with the following pattern: "YYYY-MM-DD-your-title-goes-here.md"

-- **theme** : The name of the Web Site theme that you want to use.
+- **theme** : The name of the website's theme that you want to use.
 Currently we
               only have **tonic**.

 - **icon** : The file path to an image that should be use as the project icon.